mintheredonethat/stake/README.md

 I hope novice smart contract & dapp developers can learn from this, as many of the tutorials out there are either too simplistic or too complex.
 Additionally, I hope people will use this platform to achieve their goals & realise a potential previously deemed inaccessible.

-Here's to taking action & getting things done.
+Here's to taking action, getting things done, and raising the bar.

 ## Learning Goals of Stake

 * Comfort with solidity & truffle
 * Develop UI for contracts
 * Contract Testing